How AskBaily works

 1. Tell Baily what you're working on

 Open askbaily.com.
 Type — or speak — what you're thinking about.
 A kitchen.
-An ADU in Encino.
+An ADU.
 A spa bath.
-A wildfire rebuild in Altadena.
+An addition.
+A rebuild.
 Plain language.
 No form fields.
-Drop a photo if you have one and Baily reads it with Gemini multimodal.
+Drop a photo if you have one and Baily reads it.

 2. Baily scopes the real project

-Baily asks three to five clarifying questions — the kind an actual LA general contractor would ask on the phone.
+Baily asks three to five clarifying questions — the kind a real general contractor would ask on the phone.
 Your neighborhood.
 Your lot.
-Existing kitchen footprint.
+Existing footprint.
 Budget ballpark.
 Timeline pressure.
 What Baily gives back:

 Why this is different from Angi, Thumbtack, and Houzz